allefeld/htcondor-matlab/README.md

-It is assumed that the HTCondor machines share a filesystem and that all machines have access to the resources necessary to run the jobs, including an installation of Matlab.
+It is assumed that the HTCondor machines share a filesystem and that all machines have access to the resources necessary to run the jobs, including an identical installation of Matlab.
 The functions use HTCondor commands and have therefore to be run on one of the HTCondor machines.

 ## Installation